University of Florida essay prompts

 How hard is it to get into the University of Florida honors program?

 The University of Florida Honors Program is a highly challenging and therefore highly competitive program.
-Last year, the acceptance rate was 13%—well below the University’s acceptance rate.
-Students who are accepted have excellent scholarly credentials, are leaders in their communities, and plan to push themselves alongside their fellow Honors Gators.
+In recent years, the acceptance rate has hovered around 13% — well below the University’s acceptance rate.

 What are the requirements to get into the University of Florida?

-Your University of Florida supplemental essays are only one element of your UF application.
-The University of Florida’s Admissions page provides a list of minimum requirements for freshman applicants.
+Answering the University of Florida essay prompts is just one step in completing your UF application.
+UF’s admissions page provides a list of minimum requirements for freshman applicants.
 That means you need to meet or exceed the following benchmarks to have a competitive application outside of your UF supplemental essays:

-If the thought of distilling yourself into a few short essays seems daunting, spend some time daydreaming about what going to the University of Florida could mean to your future.
-Think about the possibilities and opportunities you are excited to take on.
-Let that excitement shine through in your UF supplemental essays.
+If the thought of distilling yourself into a few short essays stresses you out, spend some time daydreaming about what going to the University of Florida could mean to your future.
+Think about the possibilities and opportunities you are excited to take on, then let that excitement shine through in your UF supplemental essays.
 Good luck!